 Reading out loud exercises the same vocal organs that you exercise when speaking to someone.
 We covered this in point # 6.

 It’s an easy and 24×7 way to smoothen rough edges in your voice and get accustomed with your own voice especially when you don’t speak English regularly.
+However, reading out loud is not a replacement for speaking.

 I’ve regularly practiced this exercise for ten minutes a day for the last few years.